 The entry requirements for the MSc in Advanced Clinical Practice (Standard Pathway) are:

-- A first degree (2:2 Honours or above) or equivalent* in a relevant subject from an approved institution of higher education.
+- A first degree (2:2 Honours or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.

 - A current professional registration with a relevant professional/statutory body or equivalent.

 - A current or recent relevant job contract in a clinical or clinically related area